Orcomp/DemoWebsite/documentation/projectwizard/projectwizard.md

     1. Absolute: For fixed start and end times (which is the most frequently used option)
     1. Relative: For start and end times that are defined in terms of numbers (either integers or floats).
 If this option is selected a "Start Date" field will appear, from which the relative time will start, as well as a "Unit of time" field, which corresponds to the unit of time used in the start and end time fields.

-		Relative time is generally used for simulation data that starts from time "0".
         ![](images/RelativeDates.png)
+        **Note:**

+		> Relative time is generally used for simulation data that starts from time "0".
 1. File: The location and name of the operation file.

 	If a database source is selected you will be prompted for a connection string and database table name: